cockroachdb/docs/v22.2/alter-backup-schedule.md

 ---

 {{site.data.alerts.callout_info}}
 Core users can only use backup scheduling for [full backups](create-schedule-for-backup.html#create-a-schedule-for-full-backups-only-core) of clusters, databases, or tables.
+If you do not specify the `FULL BACKUP ALWAYS` clause when you schedule a backup, you will receive a warning that the schedule will only run full backups.

 To use the other backup features, you need an [Enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}